snowdj/quantitativeThoughts/_posts/2014-08-02-AWS_Tutorial1.md

 ##### Uploading and using your own public key

 The second method that Amazon web services allows, is to use your own public/private key pairs.
-Assuming that the user have used `ssh-keygen` command (or something similar) to generate the public/private key pairs; he/she can then upload their public key to a specific region using:
+Assuming that the user has used `ssh-keygen` command (or something similar) to generate the public/private key pairs; he/she can then upload their public key to a specific region using:

 ``` {.r}
 upload.key(path_public_key = "~/.ssh/id_rsa.pub", key_name = "MyEC2", region = "us-east-1")